threefoldfoundation/tft-stellar/ThreeBotPackages/unlock_service/readme.md

 The server will start and the actor methods will be available at `<HOST>/unlock_service/actors/unlock_service/<ACTOR_METHOD>`

-The following kwargs can also be given to configure the package:

 Test out the creation of an unlockhash transaction:

-`curl -H "Content-Type: application/json" -d '{ "unlockhash": "", "transaction_xdr": "" }' -XPOST https://localhost/unlock_service/actors/unlock_service/create_unlockhash_transaction -k`
+`curl -H "Content-Type: application/json" -d '{ "unlockhash": "", "transaction_xdr": "" }' -XPOST https://localhost/unlock_service/actors/unlock_service/create_unlockhash_transaction --insecure`

 ## Actor